casualwriter/powerpage-web-crawler/README.md

 * Click [Crawl Once] to crawl the base page
 * find out the pattent of index page
 * find out the pattent of content page
-* open chrome of the content page, find out the css selector for crawling content
+* open Chrome and goto content page, find out the css selector for crawling content

 ### Start carwling

 * click [Crawl Once] to crawl base url once
 * click [Crawl All] to crawl all index pages
 * double-click on the list of content page, will crawl content of this page, and show in right-panel
-* may continue finetune the content definition, then double-click on content page.
+* may continue finetune the content definition, then double-click to preview.

 ### Sample Sites

-* Some samples sites has been pre-defined.
-Click [Load Sites] to show the list of sites.
+* click [Load Sites] to show the list of sample sites.
 * click on the site to load the definition, double-click to start [Crawl Once]
+* click [Save Site] to save the definition to sample.mdb

 ## Source Code

-It is single html/js program ([pp-web-crawler.html](source/pp-web-crawler.html)) about 150 lines.
+It is single html/js program ([pp-web-crawler.html](source/pp-web-crawler.html)) about 200 lines.

 ## Modification History